Vidal-Fleury - Condrieu 2021

 Food and wine pairings

-Pairs well with spicy dishes (tajine, tandoori chicken), roast veal, grilled John Dory, Roquefort cheese...
+Pairs perfectly with spicy dishes (tajine, tandoori chicken), roast veal, grilled John Dory, Roquefort...

 Bettane & Desseauve